SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Playback.md

 3. If you want to provide asset metadata, most notably for tracker integration (see next section), just define a corresponding type and associate an instance with your asset.
 4. Create a ``PlayerItem`` with the corresponding initializer taking a publisher as argument.

-The resulting player item can then be played in a Pillarbox ``Player`` instance.
+The resulting player item can then be played in the ``Player`` instance.
 It can also be shared so that other products can easily play content you provide.

 ## Background video playback